Diabetic neuropathy types: Symptoms tell the story

 - Changes in the way your eyes adjust from light to dark

-- Increased heart rate when you're at rest
+- Increased heart rate even when you're at rest

 Instead of affecting the ends of nerves in the feet, legs, hands and arms, like peripheral neuropathy, proximal neuropathy affects nerves in the thighs, hips, buttocks or legs.
-Also called diabetic amyotrophy or radiculoplexus neuropathy, this condition is more common in people with type 2 diabetes and older adults.
+Also called diabetic amyotrophy, this condition is more common in people who have type 2 diabetes and in older adults.

 Symptoms are usually on one side of the body, though in some cases symptoms may spread to the other side, too.
-Most people improve at least partially over 6 to 12 months.
-This condition is often marked by:
+Most people improve at least partially over six to 12 months.
+This condition is often marked by signs and symptoms including:

 - Sudden, severe pain in your hip and thigh or buttock

-- Weakness and atrophy of the thigh muscles
+- Weakness and shrinking of the thigh muscles

 - Difficulty rising from a sitting position

 Mononeuropathy involves damage to a specific nerve.
 The nerve may be in the face, torso or leg.
 Mononeuropathy, which may also be called focal neuropathy, often comes on suddenly.
 It's most common in older adults.

 Although mononeuropathy can cause severe pain, it usually doesn't cause any long-term problems.
 Symptoms usually lessen and disappear on their own over a few weeks or months.
 Signs and symptoms depend on which nerve is involved, and may include:

 - Difficulty focusing your eyes, double vision or aching behind one eye